dragonflydb/documentation/docs/managing-dragonfly/acl.md

 All connections that fail to authenticate and all of the authenticated users who fail to run a command (because of their permissions) are stored in a log.
 The size of the log can be configured by the option `--acllog_max_len`.
 This flag, operates a little bit differently from Redis.
-Specifically, because Dragonfly uses a shared nothing thread per core architecture, each thread of execution gets its own log.
-Therefore, the total size of the log entries, is the `flag number` multiplied by the available number of cores in the system.
+Specifically, because Dragonfly uses a shared nothing thread per core architecture, each thread of execution has its own log.
+Therefore, the total size of the log entries, is the flag number multiplied by the available number of cores in the system.
 So for example, if you are running on a 4 core machine with `--acllog_max_len=8` then the total number of log entries stored in the system at any time can be `32` and each core can store up to `8` entries.
-If any of the thresholds is reached, each new log entry will cause the oldest entry to be evicted.
+When the per-thread threshold is reached, each new log entry will cause the oldest one to get evicted.

 Log information can be printed via the command `ACL LOG`.